divyanshu2003singh/fam-bot/README.md

 **Usage:**

 1. Populate the MongoDB database with your custom dataset.
-Update the `extendedData` array in `app.js` to include your questions and answers.
+Update the `initialData` array in `app.js` to include your questions and answers.
 2. Use Postman or any API testing tool to interact with the chatbot endpoint:

 URL: http://localhost:4000/chat